USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

    }
    ```

-4. Mergesort.
+4. *Mergesort*.
 List the resulting array after each iteration of the mergesort algorithm.
 Indicate the number of character-to-character comparisons made for each call to merge (line 22 of the Merge algorithm).
 Sort the following array of characters (sort into alphabetical order)
    ```
    C Q S A X B T
    ```